Is there a device that will block mobile phone signals at school?

 Such a jamming device would also block mobile phones used by school teachers and the emergency services themselves, and that wouldn’t be good.

 Blocking mobile phones is possible by shielding.
-If you’re lucky enough? to have the bunker classroom under the school, shielded by feet of reinforced concrete you may be fortunate enough to be one of the teaching staff never to experience the buzzing and pinging of mobile phones.
+If you’re lucky enough? to have the bunker classroom under the school, shielded by many feet of reinforced concrete you may be fortunate enough to be one of the teaching staff never to experience the buzzing and pinging of mobile phones.

 What is really needed is a mobile phone network that simply disables all calls, texts and mobile data during school hours.
 So if there is no WiFi connection available, mobile phones will be completely disabled.

 Every parent has a simple ‘SchoolBlock‘ switch that, when turned on, blocks mobile phones at school between 9am and 3pm.
 No need to worry about remembering to turn it on and off.
+Quite importantly, the times are set by the Network, and not the phone itself.
+Some simple app-based phone controls can be circumvented as easily as changing the time on the mobile phone!

 If the pre-set SchoolBlock times are unsuitable, manual blocking time controls are available under the Settings tab.